Iucism/Discord-Addons/plugins.md

 >Adds a command & button to react on message with regional indicators.

 ### [token](https://github.com/FifiTheBulldog/token) by [FifiTheBulldog](https://github.com/FifiTheBulldog/)
->A really simple plugin to get your Discord token via a command
+>A really simple plugin to get your Discord token via a command.

 ### [user-lookup](https://github.com/discord-modifications/user-lookup) by [Eternal](https://github.com/localip)
 >A powercord plugin to look up information about the user using their ID.